 The study of Roman archaeology and art according to the same method as that followed in the course Greek 403, and thus a completion of the survey of the Classical period.
+(Not offered in 1937-38.)

 Greek 405.
 Greek Life and Thought.
 Mr. Wagener.